-Some states and regions have been hesitant to legalise marijuana, largely because of doubts about side-effects.
+Some states and regions have been hesitant to legalize marijuana, largely because of doubts about side-effects.
 Such doubts are slowly but surely being dispelled as a result of new techniques becoming available for monitoring its use—to such an extent that the plant looks set to soon become an accepted household drug.

 Regulatory agencies in many states compel cannabis sector firms to submit data to the Metrc system to meet legal seed-to-sale tracking duties.
 State cannabis regulators benefit from Metrc because it creates a significant barrier to cannabis diversion to the black market and out-of-state sales.
 Metrc aims to ensure that marijuana grown legally isn't sold to minors or moved over state lines.